bcmichael/RNMR-Docs/docs/command/full_command.md

 5. Starting with the second point, every other point in the FID is negated.

-If the processing buffer is divided into two or more blocks, each block is transformed separately using steps 1 through
-5. If the processing buffer is currently visible, `BRUK` always updates the display upon completion.
+If the processing buffer is divided into two or more blocks, each block is transformed separately.
+If the processing buffer is currently visible, `BRUK` always updates the display upon completion.
 ## BUF
 View real or imaginary buffer